danielt1263/CLE-Architecture-Tools/README.md

 # CLE-Architecture-Tools

+Version 3.x has been pushed.
+This version brings big changes to the `cycle` function.
+If you haven't used cycle yet, then the update won't affect your code.
+Otherwise, the minimum change will be to change the `effect` peramater to `reaction`.

+It also includes the API class from the Tools folder.
+This means it's now a standard part of the library.
+More functionality will be added to the API class throughout the minor releases of v3.

+---
 Version 2.0 has been pushed.
 I had to up the version number because depending on exactly how one is constructing their scenes, it could be a breaking change.
 For most applications of the library you will not have to update your code at all.

 **What's the big change that doesn't change much?**